-Grade 3 adverse events deemed related to study product, or any Grade 4 adverse event will lead to study discontinuation prior to injectable dosing.
-AE's will be followed until resolution in consultation with the CMC.
+Grade 3 adverse events deemed related to study product, or a Grade 3 AST or ALT, or any Grade 4 adverse event will lead to study discontinuation prior to injectable dosing.
+AEs will be followed until resolution in consultation with the CMC.